-Just the thought of mangeos may elicit images of tropical beaches, palm trees, ocean waves gently covering the sandy beach…eating mangeos by the ocean with cool ocean breezes wafting over you…
+Just the thought of mangoes may elicit images of tropical beaches, palm trees, ocean waves gently covering the sandy beach…eating mangoes by the ocean with cool ocean breezes wafting over you…

 Mangos are the fruit of the mango tree—and it brings images of a tropical island because it is a tropical fruit.
 Mangos are actually the world’s most popular fruit!
 Mangos are full of vitamins—particularly Vitamins A and C—where one mango provides about 1/3 of the RDA for Vitamin A and nearly 100% of the RDA for Vitamin C.

 Mangos also contain significant amounts of Vitamins E, K and B complex vitamins (except for Vitamin B12).
 Mangos are also high in fiber and contain calcium, potassium and copper.
 They also contain some omega-3 and omega-6 fatty acids, though overall, are very low in fat.
 One ripe mango can contain 31 grams of sugar, but its glycemic load is only 10—the fiber in mango helps limit the rapid absorption of the sugars.
 One mango also has 135 calories—not so bad!